 Stan Shih, Co-founder and Honorary Chairman of Acer and Chairman of the StanShih Foundation, highlighted Taiwan’s transformation from "vertical integration" to "vertical specialization" in the global tech industry.
 He called for Taiwan to expand beyond silicon wafer manufacturing and position itself as the world’s leading "Island of Innovation," driving forward a new technological paradigm.

-On July 23–24, thirty companies pitched at the Investment Forum.
+In additon, between July 23–24, thirty companies pitched at the Investment Forum.
 During the event, senior executives from global venture capital firms discussed acquisition strategies and licensing trends.
 The forum featured investment pitches from 30 outstanding companies, with presentations covering topics such as cell and gene therapy, drug development applications, cancer clinical trials and diagnostics, government and academic innovations, and novel raw material applications.
 Taiwan's biotech R&D and clinical capabilities were demonstrated in these presentations.
 A special program of innovation presentations was also presented by 40 exhibitors.

 The Regional Collaboration Forum facilitated discussions on harmonizing biotech efforts across borders, focusing on policy alignment and shared regulatory roadmaps among ASEAN and Northeast Asian representatives.
 A key highlight was Japan’s presentation of its top biotech companies, showcasing advancements in mRNA platforms, regenerative medicine, and precision oncology.
 Hiroshi Takeda of JBioConnect emphasized Japan's commitment to regional collaboration, stating, "Our goal is not just to export Japanese innovation but to co-create with partners across Asia.
 The Regional Collaboration Forum dedicated sessions by countries including the United States, Canada, Australia, Belgium, Japan, and India.